presleyschumacher/07-streaming-data-final-project/README.md

 This led to researching heart attacks, damage to the heart, and heart failure.

-What if there was a monitor, similar to the CGM, that tested troponin levels periodically and sent alerts to doctor’s when numbers increased at certain intervals and/or were at or above certain levels that indicated heart damage was suspected.
+What if there was a monitor, similar to the CGM, that tested troponin levels periodically and sent alerts to doctor’s when numbers increased at certain intervals and/or were at or above certain levels that may indicate heart damage?

 I created a fake data set to monitor 4 patients in 24 hours.
 Their troponin levels were read once every hour and monitored for changes.
 Patient_troponin_levels.csv has 4 columns:
 * [0] Time = Date-time stamp for the sensor